LivGen/LMAT/README.md

 ### Post-processing with Recentrifuge

-If you are analyzing more than one sample with LMAT you can easily visualize and compare them using [Recentrifuge: Robust comparative analysis and contamination removal for metagenomic data](https://github.com/khyox/recentrifuge).
+If you are analyzing more than one sample with LMAT you can easily visualize and compare them using [Recentrifuge: Robust comparative analysis and contamination removal for metagenomics](https://github.com/khyox/recentrifuge).

-With a score-oriented approach, Recentrifuge is especially useful in the case of low biomass metagenomic studies or when a more reliable detection of minority organisms is needed, like in clinical, environmental and forensic analysis.
-Further details are in the [bioRxiv pre-print](https://doi.org/10.1101/190934).
+With a score-oriented approach, Recentrifuge is especially useful in the case of low microbial biomass studies and when a more reliable detection of minority organisms is needed, like in clinical, environmental, and forensic applications.
+For further details, please check the [PLOS CB article](https://doi.org/10.1371/journal.pcbi.1006967).

 For usage and documentation, please, see [running Recentrifuge for LMAT](https://github.com/khyox/recentrifuge/wiki/Running-recentrifuge-for-LMAT) in the [Recentrifuge wiki](https://github.com/khyox/recentrifuge/wiki/).